Consumer socialization

-Consumer socialization is the process by which young people acquire skills, knowledge and attitudes relevant to their functioning as consumers in the marketplace.
+Consumer socialization (alternatively spelled socialisation) is the process by which young people acquire skills, knowledge and attitudes relevant to their functioning as consumers in the marketplace.
 It has been argued, however, that consumer socialization occurs in the adult years as well.
 This field of study is a subdivision of consumer behavior as its main focus is on how childhood and adolescent experiences affect future consumer behavior.
-It attempts to understand how factors such as peers, mass media, family, gender, race, and culture play an influence in developing customer behavior.
+It attempts to understand how factors such as peers, mass media, family, gender, ethnicity, and culture play an influence in developing customer behavior.

 This field of study has increasingly interested policy makers, marketers, consumer educators and students of socialization.

 Influences

 George Moschis and Gilbert A. Churchill Jr posit that mass media, parents, school and peers are all agents of consumer socialization.
 According to this theory children and young adults learn the rational aspects of consumption from their parents while the mass media teaches them to give social meaning to products; schools teach the importance of economic wisdom and finally peers exercise varying social pressures.

 Research in this field is primarily based on two models of human learning: the cognitive development model, which stem primarily from the works of Jean Piaget, and the social learning model, which is based primarily on neo-Hullian, neo-Skinnerian and social learning theory.

 This aspect of child socialization started receiving academic attention in early 1970s.
 Systematic academic research in this area was triggered by charges of various consumer advocacy groups which were concerned with the effects of marketing, especially TV advertising on children.